district13labs/mc-aws-single-instance/README.md

 Use the cli tool, run `./mc-s` for help, or with help, or --help doesn't really matter.

-Copy and rename `.env` and set an s3 uri where the saves gonna go.
+Copy and rename `.env` to `local.env` and set an existing, arbitrary s3 uri.

 ## Important notes